qtexndy/auctions-quorum/README.md

 3. Performance of Quorum seems to be good, even I didn't seriously test it.

 4. Programming tools can be improved, especially tools for Solidity, e.g. code assistance doesn't work for Solidity.
 Given that it is a strong-type language, code assistance should be supported relatively easily.

+5. More on development/deploying environment.
+ * The typical process of deploying a new contract looks like this: first you deploy the contract and get a transaction hash, then you need to find the contract address through this hash.
+The contract address is always required if you need to interact with it, but you will not be able to get it synchronously right after deploying the contract.
+So an asynchronously API to wait for the transaction to finish and return the address, and then continue will be REALLY helpful.
+It will saves a lot manual work when development and testing a new contract.

+ * The above asynchronous API should work for both public and private contracts.